nismod/transport/DOCUMENTATION.rst

-The model can also incorporate scenarios for changes in vehicle fuel efficiency and changes in market shares of different engine types, including internal combustion engines on petrol, diesel, LPG, hydrogen or CNG; hybrid EVs on petrol or diesel; plug-in hybrid EVs on petrol or diesel; fuel cell EVs on hydrogen, and battery EV.
+The model can also incorporate scenarios for changes in vehicle fuel efficiency and changes in market shares of different engine types, including internal combustion engines on petrol, diesel, LPG (liquefied petroleum gas), hydrogen or CNG (compressed natural gas); hybrid EVs (electric vehicles) on petrol or diesel; plug-in hybrid EVs on petrol or diesel; fuel cell EVs on hydrogen, and battery EV.
 This can be used to test policies such as the fossil fuel phase-out.

 Electricity and fuel consumptions are calculated using the four-parameter formula from WebTAG.
 Behavioural assumptions are made for plug-in hybrid EVs